m0davis/oscar/develop/src/Generality.lagda.md

   Alphabet record { # = # } .Stronger.Alphabet.# = 0
   Alphabet record { functions = functions } .Stronger.Alphabet.functions = []
 ```

+The construction of `Weaker⇒Stronger.Alphabet` is *equivalent* (in some sense) to its input, whereas its trivial counterpart is not.